What is YOLO? An In-Depth Introduction to Object Detection in Computer Vision

 YOLO v7 applied on main artistic image

-The Genesis of YOLO
+The Advent of YOLO

 2. Precision Personified: With its unique approach, YOLO minimizes errors, ensuring that objects are detected with pinpoint accuracy.